 Each part-time student should have regular contact with their doctoral supervisor, just like full-time students.
 Some give and take is naturally required where the student cannot be on campus with the same regularity as a full-time student.
 Meanwhile, give and take is required in turn if the supervisor is off campus when the student is on campus.
 Skype, phone supervisions, and other techniques often come into play here, at the discretion of both parties.

 We actively discourage students from attempting to register part-time on the expectation that they will later upgrade to full-time study or find funding after they have started that they did not have before.
 There are fewer and fewer scholarships available to make this a realistic proposition, and there are also many highly qualified students competing for each scholarship.
 The part-time mode of study is also based around the student having chosen part time study because this fits their other commitments, working and other arrangements, rather than being a transition to full-time study.

 Being a part-time researcher is not easy.
 While it can enable candidates to fit their study around family and job commitments, it remains an intensive programme of study over a sustained period of time.
 Indeed, the time-management and discipline required to complete a PhD part-time are greater than what is required to complete on a full-time basis.

 Can I apply to study part-time?

-If you have carefully considered the significant time and financial commitment required for part-time study and believe that tackling your PhD over 7 years is the right fit for your circumstances, it is possible to apply to do so.
+If you have carefully considered the significant time and financial commitments required for part-time study, and believe that tackling your PhD over 7 years is the right fit for your circumstances, it is possible to apply to do so.